ypaulsussman/yblog/content/notes/technical/GoRails - Beginners and Refactoring.md

 Side note: I found the example provided -- of twisting around `save` within the `CreateLead` object, then needing to remember or comment somewhere that there are now two ways to create a record (one via the service object, and one via the model) -- to be more confusing than the conditional-on-the-callback version.
 Maybe you just need more experience with the Service Object paradigm -- but this particular example of "_use these classes to perform the same CRUD behaviors as the model would do, just without triggering callbacks!_" didn't feel too compelling.

-When two models do the same thing, _then_ extract that logic to the `concerns/` dir.
+When two [models/controllers] do the same thing, _then_ extract that logic to the `concerns/` dir.
 Otherwise, create a service object.

 ## Episode 3 @ Refactoring Your Code.
 Refactoring with the Null Object Pattern